-Editor’s Note: This Cape Town 2010 Advance Paper has been written by Andrea Zaki Stephanous as an overview of the topic to be discussed at the Multiplex session on Islam.
-Responses to this paper through the Lausanne Global Conversation will be fed back to the author and others to help shape their final presentations at the Congress.
+Editor’s Note: This Cape Town 2010 Advance Paper was written by Andrea Zaki Stephanous as an overview of the topic to be discussed at the related session at the Cape Town 2010 Congress “Islam”.
+Responses to this paper through the Lausanne Global Conversation was fed back to the author and others to help shape their final presentations at the Congress.

 Missionaries played and still play an important role in the Muslim countries.
 They brought technological and social development to the countries that they served.
 From their early days, they were concerned about economic, educational, health, social and spiritual development.
 However, the presence of missionaries in the Muslim countries raises problems as well as challenges.
 Political and religious contexts have shaped the development of anti-mission sentiment in the Muslim World today.

 The political reality is that, in the Middle East, the West preaches democracy but supports autocracy; Western leaders privately pander to aggressive domestic pressure groups, but advocate peace and tranquillity in public.

 During the Cold War, the cohesion of the Arab World depended on the presence of the Soviet Union as an alternative patron to the United States.
 Now that the Cold War is over, the contemporary Arab World is characterised by division into sub-regions and states, each having its own view of its role in the sub-region and in the region as a whole.
 (1) This has led to the West’s new agenda for Arab World stability based on United States power.
 Unless modified, this agenda is likely to engender renewed antagonism rather than political, social or economic progress.
 (2)